leejoker/docker-mcp/README.md

 ### Core Components

-- **StdioServer**: The main server class that registers all MCP tools and starts the server
+- **StdioServer**: The main server class that dynamically discovers and registers all MCP tools, then starts the server
 - **PingTool**: Simple health check functionality
 - **DockerTools**: Namespace containing all Docker-related tools
 - **DockerVersion & DockerInfo**: Service information tools